deviknitkkr/Jemini/readme.md

 - Spring Boot
 - RabbitMQ
 - Jsoup
+- Multiple indexing strategies:
     - Apache Lucene
+    - Elasticsearch
+    - LLM-based indexing
+- Vector databases for semantic search:
+    - Qdrant
+    - Chroma
+- Local Embedding Services

 ## Usage
 1. Clone the repository to your local machine.
 2. Open the project in your preferred IDE.
 3. Build and run the application.
 4. Submit URLs to the `/api/crawl` endpoint.
 5. Submit queries to the `/api/search?q=` endpoint.
+6. Use the web interface by accessing the root URL of the application or the admin interface at `/admin.html`.

 ## Contributing
 1. Fork the repository.